etsangsplk/event-sourcing-microservices/README.md

-A Step by Step Guide for Deploying & Managing a Docker-based Java Application with Solr on Mongo, Cassandra, MySQL and Oracle
+A step by step guide for automating the deployment & management of a Docker Java Microservices application on any cloud or virtualization platform
 =======================================================================================================================================